 Here, we focus on two steady-state, non-inductive flat-top operating points, STEP-EC-HD and STEP-EB-HD, both of which are designed to deliver a fusion power $P{\text{fus}} \sim 1.8$ GW.
-These two designs both use radio-frequency heating instead of neutral beams to generate the current drive, in order to maximise the wall area available for Tritium breeding and minimise the recirculating power fraction [11].
+These two designs both use RF heating instead of neutral beams to generate the current drive, in order to maximise the wall area available for Tritium breeding and minimise the recirculating power fraction [10].
 There are modest differences between these equilibria because they use different RF current drive schemes:

-- STEP-EC-HD utilises only electron cyclotron current drive (ECCD) heating. - STEP-EB-HD utilises a mixture of ECCD and EBW heating.
+- STEP-EC-HD utilises only Electron Cyclotron Current Drive (ECCD) heating. - STEP-EB-HD utilises a mixture of ECCD and Electron Bernstein Wave (EBW) heating.

-Key global parameters of the preferred flat top operating points are shown in the highlighted columns of table 1, and a contour plot of the magnetic flux surfaces in these two design points is shown in figure 1, alongside the corresponding electron density and electron temperature radial profiles as functions of the normalised poloidal flux Ψ_n .
-In section 3 we perform linear microstability analysis on the surfaces $\Psi_n =$ 0.36, 0.49, 0.58, 0.71 in STEP-EC-HD.
-Our primary focus in sections 4-6 will be on the q = 3.5 surface ($\Psi_n = 0.49$) of STEP-EC-HD.
-Two surfaces from STEP-EC-HD and one surface from STEP-EB-HD are used in the three-code microstability comparisons reported in section 7.
+Key global parameters of the preferred flat top operating points are shown in Table 1 (see highlighted columns), and a contour plot of the magnetic flux surfaces in these two design points is shown in Figure 1, alongside the corresponding electron density and electron temperature radial profiles as functions of the normalised poloidal flux Ψ_n .
+In this paper we will perform linear microstability analysis on the surfaces $\Psi_n = 0.36, 0.49, 0.58, 0.71$ in STEP-EC-HD, and $\Psi_n = 0.35$ in STEP-EB-HD.
+Our primary focus will be on the flux surfaces where q = 3.5 ($\Psi_n = 0.49$ of STEP-EC-HD and $\Psi_n = 0.35$ of STEP-EB-HD) and where q = 3 ($\Psi_n = 0.36$ of STEP-EC-HD) and these are the only surfaces which will be considered in the three-code benchmark reported in §7.

-Table 1 also provides key global equilibrium parameters for two other recently developed conceptual burning ST plasma equilibria: the TDoTP high q_0 case [20] and an earlier concept BurST [18].
+Table 1 also provides key global equilibrium parameters for two other recently developed conceptual burning ST plasma equilibria: the TDoTP high q_0 case [19] and an earlier concept BurST [17].